CBroemse/SimilaritYWriter20/README.md

    all pg-functions can be changed, just note, the more linear the pg functions are the less divertivied is the output. pg-functions are a key hole the complexity of a  basic 'algebra', mostly matrix manipulation.
    Not everything is a computer but sufficiently differing concepts are: all pg| f (x) can be changed.
    So far the program deals with downstream of the the former functions.
-Changing the pg functions is one of the future tasks for this program to be reaöized after Step IVwhich will be variable

            ptc-functions :: Pv-variabes  <=> Pg-functions